BananaAccounting/Germany/EÜRDossier/2_ELSTER Reports/Readme.md

 ## Estimated workload
 depends on how much involvement from my side is needed for the App programming.
 As the file I created is designed according to the swiss version, it's quite self explanatory for developpers from your team.
 A new developper probably would have to be briefed, what I could do from the concepttual/ requirements perspective: 0-1 working day

 Another thing is testing the output.
 Once the app is able to produce reports or upload files, the outputs should be checked, also with involvement of a Steuerberater.
-Workload should be defined once the app is ready.
+To be discussed further once the app is ready.

 ## Longterm perspective
 * Elster information in the file (and in the app?) has to be crosschecked and updated from year to year, as forms often change (this is particuraly true for UStVA)